Rob Cheney wrist mechanics mini course

 At this point, you should be well-equipped to head out to the range to work on your golf takeaway.

-If you want to measure the number of wrist hinges or extensions you have during your takeaway, then HackMotion is the perfect tool.
+If you want to measure the amount of wrist hinges or extension you have during your takeaway, then HackMotion is the perfect tool.
 You’ll be able to check on your consistency and look for any errors that stand out in the motions you make.

 Takeaway drills can be fun to practice as they make you focus on such a small but important part of the motion.